 The whole nine yards

 Of all the feedback that The Phrase Finder site gets this is the phrase that is asked about the most often.
-At the outset it should be said that no one is sure of the origin, although many have a fervent belief that they are.
+At the outset it should be emphasized that no one is sure of the origin, although many have a fervent belief that they are.
 These convictions are unfailingly based on no more evidence than 'someone told me'.
 Here's a list of the many and various suggested origins of 'the whole nine yards' sent in by readers of this site.

 This piece is quite long, so here's a summary:

 - The weight of circumstantial evidence is that the phrase originated in America but it isn't known who coined the term.

 When was 'the whole nine yards' coined?